bawmedical/restorativejustculture.org/_pages/about.md

     url: about#neill-thompson
     alt: "Neill Thompson image"
     title: "Neill Thompson"
-    excerpt: "eill Thompson is a Senior Lecturer in Occupational and Organisational Psychology at Northumbria University and Programme Leader for the MSc..."
+    excerpt: "Neill Thompson is a Senior Lecturer in Occupational and Organisational Psychology at Northumbria University and Programme Leader for the MSc..."
     btn_label: "Read More"
     btn_class: "btn--primary"
   - image_path: assets/about/Jayne%20Toole%20IMG_4670.jpg